panopset/site/docs/deploy.md

     ./s.sh

-For subsequent deployments, you don't have to run installservice.sh. again, just reboot after the deployment.
+For subsequent deployments, you don't have to run installservice.sh. again, just do a

+    ./deploy.sh